 - Events Sharing Permissions: select your preferred option here:

 Once you grant permissions to agencies, consider the following:

-- When you grant permissions to agencies, they can grant permissions to manage your apps to the ad networks they work with.
+- When you grant permission to agencies, they can grant permission to manage your apps to the ad networks they work with.
 It’s the same as granting permissions to ad networks.

 - If you work with an ad network, and your agency also works with this ad network, both of you can edit the ad network team members permission to view the app’s dashboard.

 - If you see new ad network team members or missing team members that you didn’t add or remove, it’s possible that your agency added or removed them.